Tag Archives: British

 Grade: B

-While watching a Hammer horror film production, there are always little treats offered and enjoyed.
-The budgets are always small which only adds to the mystique and the fun and the wonderment of what can be done.
+Hammer horror film productions offer treats to be enjoyed.
+The budgets are always small, adding to the mystique, fun, and wonderment of what can be done.

 Impressive is how creative they get with a shoestring budget.

-The Reptile (1966) is a nice offering with enough murder and intrigue to mildly satisfy, though many plot holes and illogical sequences occur.
+The Reptile (1966) is an excellent film with enough murder and intrigue to satisfy, though it has many plot holes and illogical sequences.

 The British class and murky locales are fantastic.

 Many locals succumb to a similar fate.
-The bachelor’s brother, Harry Spalding (Ray Barrett), inherits his brother’s cottage and moves in despite the warnings of the resident tavern owner, Tom (Michael Ripper), the only one of the townspeople to befriend Harry and his wife, Valerie (Jennifer Daniel).
+The bachelor’s brother, Harry Spalding (Ray Barrett), inherits his brother’s cottage and moves in despite the warnings of the resident tavern owner, Tom (Michael Ripper).
+Tom is the only one of the townspeople to befriend Harry and his wife, Valerie (Jennifer Daniel).

-Meanwhile, the sinister Dr. Franklyn (Noel Willman), the owner of the nearby estate, is the only resident near the cottage and he lives with his daughter Anna (Jacqueline Pearce).
+Meanwhile, the sinister Dr. Franklyn (Noel Willman), the owner of the nearby estate, is the only resident near the cottage.
+He lives with his daughter Anna (Jacqueline Pearce).
 The Doctor treats his daughter with contempt as she is attended to by a silent servant (Marne Maitland).

-When Anna asks Valerie for help, this leads Valerie and Harry to the estate where dire events occur, but could this be a trap?
+When Anna asks Valerie for help, Valerie and Harry are led to the estate, where dire events occur.
+But could this be a trap?

-The setting of the coastal town is well created and scenes in cemeteries, par for the course with Hammer productions, add a good vibe.
-The cottage and the estate are well-manicured, and the film simply feels like a British gem.
+The setting of the coastal town is well created, and scenes in cemeteries, par for the course with Hammer productions, add a good vibe.
+The cottage and the estate are well-manicured, and the film feels like a British gem.

-Since the sets are low-budget, the exterior sequences add a great deal to The Reptile.
+Since the sets are low-budget, the exterior sequences add to The Reptile.
 Assumed is that the film was shot with a “day for night” technique, a trick used to simulate a night scene while filming in daylight.
 This makes for positive cinematography.

-The final thirty minutes or so is the best part of the film when Harry and Valerie are invited to dinner at the doctor’s estate.
-Banished to her bedroom for most of the evening, Anna emerges looking ravishing in an evening dress but is soon revealed to have been met with a curse and sheds her skin and becomes a frightening reptile.
+The film’s final thirty minutes are best when Harry and Valerie are invited to dinner at the Doctor’s estate.
+Banished to her bedroom for most of the evening, Anna emerges looking ravishing in an evening dress but is soon revealed to have been met with a curse, sheds her skin, and becomes a frightening reptile.

-Ignoring warnings to flee the town, never to return, the newlyweds refuse, blissful in their new cottage and filled with the promise of fresh life.
-Their spirit counterbalances their neighbors and when the characters intersect the real fun begins.
+Ignoring warnings to flee the town and never return, the newlyweds refuse.
+Blissful in their new cottage and filled with the promise of fresh life, their spirit counterbalances their neighbors’, and when the characters intersect, the real fun begins.

-The creature is a tad on the corny side and is hardly scary.
-The makeup, reportedly difficult for actress Jacqueline Pearce to wear looks amateurish.
-The cover art makes the creature look much better than in the film, but again, the budgetary limitations made things tight.
+The creature is a bit corny and hardly scary.
+The makeup, reportedly complex for actress Jacqueline Pearce, looks amateurish.
+The cover art makes the creature look much better than in the film, but budgetary limitations tightened things.

-Kudos for the idea for the creature to be a female.
-It was tough to either root for her or against her though since we know little about why she turns from gorgeous to evil.
+Kudos for introducing the female creature.
+It was tough to root for or against her, though, since we know little about why she went from gorgeous to evil.

-From a plot perspective, the viewer is encouraged not to try too hard to figure out how circumstances relate to one another.
+From a plot perspective, the viewer is encouraged not to try too hard to figure out how circumstances relate.
 Why and how did Anna become cursed?
-Did the servant curse her and why is he there?
+Did the servant curse her, and why was he there?
 Is the group of caged animal creatures that Anna eats?

-It is mentioned that Anna needs a hot environment- is the hot molten in the basement to keep her human?
-These and many other inquiries could be made, but it roesn’t matter too much.
+It is mentioned that Anna needs a hot environment—is the hot molten metal in the basement enough to keep her human?
+Many other inquiries could be made, but they don’t matter much.

-The Reptile (1966) is worth a watch, especially for fans of classic, Gothic horror.
-With an unfamiliar cast, the project would have been assisted by the additions of Peter Cushing or Christopher Lee, mainstays of Hammer films in either of the central male roles.
+The Reptile (1966) is worth a watch, especially for fans of classic Gothic horror.
+Although the cast is unfamiliar, the project would have been enhanced by adding Peter Cushing or Christopher Lee, mainstays of Hammer films, in either of the central male roles.

-Still, the film succeeds with unpredictability and the low budget creates a fabulous texture.
+Still, the film succeeds, and the low budget creates a fabulous texture.
 The main appeal is that it is a good, fun horror film with little expectations.

 Witchfinder General-1968